RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 ## Payment

 Housing charges cover room, utilities, laundry, staple meal plan and use of common spaces.
-To officially reserve a room, members who have not already paid Von Cramm’s security deposit must pay the $100 fee and all members must sign a contract.
-Every house member must pay an activity fee of $2 \* (weeks living at Von Cramm for the summer).<sup>2</sup> Payment for your security deposit and activity fee is due in full before moving into a room (unless other arrangements have been agreed upon with the summer HM).
+To officially reserve a room, members who have not already paid Redbud’s security deposit must pay the $100 fee and all members must sign a contract.
+Every house member must pay an activity fee of $2 \* (weeks living at Von Cramm Hall for the summer).<sup>2</sup> Payment for your security deposit and activity fee is due in full before moving into a room (unless other arrangements have been agreed upon with the summer HM).
 Housing charges may be paid fully in advance or on a weekly basis in advance of each coming week.<sup>2</sup>

 ## Responsibilities